Skip to main navigationSkip to main content

 Is there a limit to the number of patients that can be uploaded to the panel??

 The panel is managed via a csv file.
 The csv file will hold 30 MB of data, which represents a very large number of rows, potentially over one million, depending on the number of columns and the complexity of the data.
-We believe this is suitable to meet your needs when uploading patient panels.
+We believe this is suitable to meet an organization's needs when uploading patient panels.

 Will health departments be required to submit a patient panel to access patient data in the new KHIE Portal?